35 C

 This highly anticipated segment of the Miss World competition has once again reaffirmed the importance of substance and advocacy in the realm of beauty with a purpose.

-Held amid the cultural grandeur of India’s youngest state, the Head-to-Head Challenge offered a platform for all 107 contestants from around the world to deliver compelling speeches on personal and global issues that matter deeply to them and to society.
+The Head-to-Head Challenge, held in Telangana, offered a platform for 107 contestants to deliver compelling speeches on personal and global issues that matter deeply to them and to society.

 The preliminary round witnessed a display of remarkable articulation, emotional depth, and unshakable commitment to meaningful causes.